Alfresco/docs-alfresco/enterprise-viewer/latest/using/index.md

 ![Img Txt]({% link enterprise-viewer/images/aev-annotations-interface-toolbar18.png %})

 The **Redo** button is located to the right of the **Undo** button and to the left of the **Refresh** button.
 The **Redo** button is to the left of the **Show/Hide Annotations** button if the **Refresh** button is not displayed in the toolbar.

 #### Refresh Annotations

-Clicking the following button will refresh any unmodified annotations from the server from other users that have been
+Clicking the following button will refresh any unmodified annotations from the server from other users that have been updated:
-updated:

 ![Img Txt]({% link enterprise-viewer/images/aev-annotations-interface-toolbar19.png %})

 The **Refresh Annotations** button is located to the right of the **Redo** button and to the left of **Show/Hide Annotations** button.

-> **Note:** This feature will not appear if "Collaboration Mode" is active, as annotation refreshes will happen in real-time.
+> **Note:** This feature will not appear if "Collaboration Mode" is active, as annotation refreshes happen in real-time.

 #### Show/Hide Annotations

 Clicking the following button will show or hide the annotations made to the document.
 If the button is active the annotations can be seen.
 Annotations cannot be seen if the button is deactivated:

 ![Img Txt]({% link enterprise-viewer/images/aev-annotations-interface-toolbar20.png %})

 The **Show/Hide Annotations** button is located to the right of the **Refresh Annotations** button and to the left of the **Keep Tool Selected** button.
 The **Show/Hide Annotations** button is to the right of the **Redo** button if the **Refresh Annotations button** is not displayed in the toolbar.

 #### Keep Tool Selected

 Clicking the following button will keep the currently selected annotation tool selected.
 This allows users to be able to make multiple annotations of the same type without having to select their chosen tool multiple times:

 ![Img Txt]({% link enterprise-viewer/images/aev-annotations-interface-toolbar21.png %})

 The **Keep Tool Selected** button is located to the right of the **Show/Hide Annotations** button and to the left of the **Selection Tool** button.

 #### Annotation Tools

 The buttons listed below denote the different types of interactions the user can have with the document itself, as opposed to single events of the previous toolbar items.
 The selections will persist until another selection is made, or they are unselected due to a particular event:

 ![Img Txt]({% link enterprise-viewer/images/aev-annotations-interface-toolbar22.png %})

 All of the annotation tools can be used for clicking a toolbar button, dragging annotations around a page, dragging and resizing annotation dialogs.
-The user can also set the status of the annotation to None, Accepted, Cancelled, Completed, or Rejected.
-If the user does not set the status of the annotation, then it is set to None by default.
+The user can also set the status of the annotation to `None`, `Accepted`, `Cancelled`, `Completed`, or `Rejected`.
+If the user does not set the status of the annotation, then it is set to `None` by default.

 After an annotation is created, the annotation tool returns to its default cursor.

 ##### Selection Tool

 The selection tool button is the default cursor when opening Enterprise Viewer and signifies that the mouse does not do anything out of the ordinary:

 ![Img Txt]({% link enterprise-viewer/images/aev-annotations-interface-toolbar23.png %})

 The **Selection Tool** button is located to the right of the **Keep Tool Selected** button and to the left of the **Sticky Note** button.

 ##### Sticky Note

 The sticky note button is used when a sticky note needs to be added to a page.
 Once the cursor is selected, the user can click anywhere on the page to add a sticky note.
 The sticky note will set its top left corner to where the user clicked, and an annotation dialog will pop up to allow the user to edit the text.
 The user can also use the Color Selection menu to change the color of the sticky note annotation:

 ![Img Txt]({% link enterprise-viewer/images/aev-annotations-interface-toolbar24.png %})

 The **Sticky Note** button is located to the right of the **Selection Tool** button and to the left of the **Add Attachment** button.

 ##### Add Attachment